ktorio/ktor-documentation/topics/Structuring_Applications.md

 ## Group routing definitions {id="group_routing_definitions"}

 One advantage of this approach is that we can also group the routing definitions, and potentially functionality, per file.
 For instance, let's assume that we follow the group per file layout as above.
-Even though are routes in a different files, we need to declare them at the Application level.
+Even though routes are in a different file, we need to declare them at the Application level.
-As such our app would look something like the following:
+As such, our app would look something like the following:

 ```kotlin
 routing {